Gravitational waves in metric-affine bumblebee gravity: Gravitational radiation from a binary black hole

-For a face--on observer, the transverse--traceless polarizations are identified as $h_{+}^{(t)}\equiv h_{xx}^{(t)}=-h_{yy}^{(t)}$ and $h_{\times}^{(t)}\equiv h_{xy}^{(t)}$.
-Therefore, in the timelike configuration, Lorentz violation modifies the waveform through two effects: the retarded time is shifted by the effective propagation speed $v_t$, and the overall amplitude is rescaled by the factor $\left(1+\frac{\xi b_0^2}{2}\right)^{-1}$.
+For a face--on observer, the transverse--traceless polarizations are identified as $h_{+}^{(\text{t})}\equiv h_{xx}^{(\text{t})}=-h_{yy}^{(\text{t})}$ and $h_{\times}^{(\text{t})}\equiv h_{xy}^{(\text{t})}$.
+Therefore, in the timelike configuration, Lorentz violation modifies the waveform through two effects: the retarded time is shifted by the effective propagation speed $v_t$, and the overall amplitude is rescaled by the factor ${v_{t}^{-2}}$.
 The polarization pattern, however, remains the same as in the standard quadrupole result.

 In Fig.~\ref{hxxtimilike}, we display the time evolution of the gravitational wave component $h_{xx}^{(t)}(t,r)$ for the timelike configuration of the Lorentz--violating background.
 The curves correspond to the values $\xi b_0^2=\{0.0,\,0.1,\,0.2,\,0.3\}$, with $\omega=0.5$, $r=20$, $\mu=1$, $l_0=1$, and $G=1$.
-As $\xi b_0^2$ increases, the effective propagation speed $v_t$ changes, which shifts the phase of the oscillatory signal through the modified retarded time $t_r^{(t)}$.
-At the same time, the amplitude is slightly suppressed by the factor $\left(1+\frac{\xi b_0^2}{2}\right)^{-1}$.
-Therefore, the timelike waveform exhibits both a shift in the oscillation pattern and a overall reduction in its magnitude.
-Notice that such a feature is absent in the pure \textit{metric} case \cite{Amarilo:2023wpn}.
+As $\xi b_0^2$ increases, the effective propagation speed $v_t$ changes, which shifts the phase of the oscillatory signal through the modified retarded time $t_r$.
+At the same time, the amplitude is slightly suppressed by the factor ${v_{t}^{-2}}$, {as mentioned before.
+In addition, increasing the Lorentz--violating coefficient $\xi b_{0}$ enhances the strain amplitude and shifts the waveform phase toward earlier times.